 Relating to the centre of different groups and sub systems:

 The same idea also applies at different system levels.
 Just as individual people express essential, central principles, so too each team, department and organization can be considered in the same way.
 Navigating the complexities of leadership means finding ways to align or healthily connect one’s own essential principles, with those of others, and in healthy relationship to the central principles of teams, departments and organizations.
 Perhaps this starts to sound a little abstract at this point?
 If so consider that many common interventions with names like team building, conflict resolution, shared visioning and strategy exercises can all be understood as attempts to in some way align different individual or group centres, with one another and / or around a meaningful shared central goal, vision or identity.

 None of this is easy.
 In many ways it is much easier to avoid the depths of one’s own centre, and the heart of others and just get on and do stuff.
 Questions of the heart, or the centre, can be messy, intangible and do not readily adhere to a traditional business logic.
 None of this means however that it is not immensely worthwhile work.

 It’s worth remembering also that the word ‘courage’ itself comes from the French word coeur meaning ‘heart’.
 There is a challenge for leaders to develop the courage to connect with and act from their own, and in relation to other people’s, hearts.
 This is no mean feat.
 Not much in our contemporary work culture encourages us to do that.
 And it does take real courage and commitment.
-Centre Edge work helps leaders to build a useful language, a deep understanding and a set of practices to develop the courage to act from heart.
+The 9 Web of Life principles help leaders to build a useful language, a deep understanding and a set of practices to develop the courage to act from heart.